 TBARS (mg MDA/kg) value of flower extracts added buffalo milk paneer

 The TBARS value of different treated paneer was assessed, and obtained results are presented in to figure 1.
 The TBARS value of all treatment groups were ranged from 0.22 ± 0.006 - 0.314 ± 0.010 mg MDA/kg at 0 day of the storage period.
-The highest TBARS value was found in the T1 sample during 12 day of storage, followed by T3, T2, and T4 during 15 days of storage period.
+The highest TBARS value was found in the T1 sample for 12 days of storage, followed by T3, T2, and T4 for 15 days of storage period.
 A certain amount of malondialdehyde (MDA) may already be present in freshly prepared paneer samples due to exposure of milk fat to heat and oxygen during processing.
 Several studies have reported the positive effect of plant extracts on TBARS values of dairy products during refrigerated storage.
-Mahajan et al. (2015) found that cheese with pomegranate rind extract had lower TBARS values than the control, attributed to its antioxidant activity. while Umaraw et al. (2022) found the lowest values in paneer fortified with aloe vera and turmeric extracts.
+Mahajan et al. (2015) found that cheese with pomegranate rind extract had lower TBARS values than the control, attributed to its antioxidant activity.
+While Umaraw et al. (2022) found the lowest values in paneer fortified with aloe vera and turmeric extracts.
 Similar trends were noted with Paederia foetida and Houttuynia cordata (Saikia et al., 2020) and with Lycium barbarum and Delphinium denudatum.
-In contrast, Gunawardena et al. (2019) observed higher TBARS in anthocyanin-enriched sausages extracted from Hibiscus rosa-sinensis, suggesting TBARS may not reliably assess antioxidant potential in such products.
+In contrast, Gunawardena et al. (2019) observed higher TBARS in anthocyanin-enriched sausages extracted from Hibiscus rosa-sinensis, suggesting TBARS may not reliably assess antioxidants potential in such products.

 3.2 Tyrosine value of flower extracts added buffalo milk paneer